 Master of Arts in Interdisciplinary Studies

 The MAIS degree program concludes with a two-semester Master’s project, completed via the Capstone Seminar (MAIS 5302) and Research Project (MAIS 5303).
 The Master’s project will lend itself to an interdisciplinary approach.
 To complete the project, you will synthesize information from various sources, utilizing different methodologies, and draw conclusions which present a new perspective on the topic as a result of this interdisciplinary approach.

 Students must complete 36 credit hours of coursework to earn a Master of Arts in Interdisciplinary Studies.
-This includes the following two degree plans.
 Students can choose from one of the following degree plan options.